sebiwtt/flaskriver/docs/Introduction/Quickstart.md

 # Quickstart

-When the package is installed on your system you can quickly deploy your first models to a developement server.
+When the package is installed on your system you can quickly deploy your first models to a development server.

 ## Serving models locally
 Let's look at the code below: